liufengting/ChatMessageDemoProject/README.md

-# FTChatMessageDemoProject

-# It has been moved to [FTChatMessage](https://github.com/liufengting/FTChatMessage).
+# FTChatMessageDemoProject has been moved to [FTChatMessage](https://github.com/liufengting/FTChatMessage).